DRBragg/activerecord-exercise/README.md

 Run `$ rspec` in your terminal to see what your app specifications are.

+Fail-fast is configured to run 2 tests at a time.
+It is suggested that you tackle a pair of tests together as they are generally related.

+Some tests are duplicated to keep pairing correct.

 ## Note

  * For testing purposes, your model files are created for you, but they are incomplete